 “Two years later, the king sent the Mysian commander to the cities of Judah, and he came to Jerusalem with a strong force.
 He spoke to them deceitfully in peaceful terms, and they believed him.
 Then he attacked the city suddenly, in a great onslaught, and destroyed many of the people in Israel.
 He plundered the city and set fire to it, demolished its houses and its surrounding walls.
 And they took captive the women and children, and seized the animals.
 Then they built up the City of David with a high, strong wall and strong towers, and it became their citadel.
 There they installed a sinful race, transgressors of the Torah, who fortified themselves inside it.
 They stored up weapons and provisions, depositing there the plunder they had collected from Jerusalem, and they became a great snare.
 The citadel became an ambush against the sanctuary, and a wicked adversary to Israel at all times.
 They shed innocent blood around the sanctuary; they defiled the sanctuary.
 Because of them the inhabitants of Jerusalem fled away, she became the abode of strangers.
 She became a stranger to her own offspring, and her children forsook her.
 Her sanctuary became desolate as a wilderness; her feasts were turned into mourning, Her sabbaths to shame, her honor to contempt.
 As her glory had been, so great was her dishonor: her exaltation was turned into mourning.”
 (1 Maccabees 1:29-40)

 Two years after stealing the precious metals from the temple the Greeks return, tricking the Hebrews into believing they came in peace, only to multiply their malicious deeds with more killings, defiling the sanctuary and Elohim’s Torah.
-Sadly, this was just the beginning of sorrows.
+Sadly, this was just the beginning of sorrow.

 “Then the king wrote to his whole kingdom that all should be one people, and abandon their particular customs.
 All the Gentiles conformed to the command of the king, and many Israelites delighted in his religion; they sacrificed to idols and profaned the sabbath.
 The king sent letters by messenger to Jerusalem and to the cities of Judah, ordering them to follow customs foreign to their land; to prohibit burnt offerings, sacrifices, and libations in the sanctuary, to profane the sabbaths and feast days, to desecrate the sanctuary and the sacred ministers, to build pagan altars and temples and shrines, to sacrifice swine and unclean animals, to leave their sons uncircumcised, and to defile themselves with every kind of impurity and abomination; so that they might forget the Torah and change all its ordinances.
 Whoever refused to act according to the command of the king was to be put to death.
 In words such as these he wrote to his whole kingdom.
 He appointed inspectors over all the people, and he ordered the cities of Judah to offer sacrifices, each city in turn.
 Many of the people, those who abandoned the Torah, joined them and committed evil in the land.
 They drove Israel into hiding, wherever places of refuge could be found.
 On the fifteenth day of the month Kislev, in the year one hundred and forty-five, the king erected the desolating abomination upon the altar of burnt offerings, and in the surrounding cities of Judah they built pagan altars.
 They also burned incense at the doors of houses and in the streets.
 Any scrolls of the Torah that they found they tore up and burned.
 Whoever was found with a scroll of the covenant, and whoever observed the Torah, was condemned to death by royal decree.
 So, they used their power against Israel, against those who were caught, each month, in the cities.
 On the twenty-fifth day of each month they sacrificed on the pagan altar that was over the altar of burnt offerings.
 In keeping with the decree, they put to death women who had their children circumcised, and they hung their babies from their necks; their families also and those who had circumcised them were killed.
 But many in Israel were determined and resolved in their hearts not to eat anything unclean; they preferred to die rather than to be defiled with food or to profane the holy covenant; and they did die.
 And very great wrath came upon Israel.”
 (1 Maccabees 1: 41-64)

 Antiochus sets forth the decree that all those under his rule should act as one, following after the Greek religion.
-Copies of the Torah were destroyed, and those who had the Torah or obeyed it was put to death.
+Copies of the Torah were destroyed, and those who had the Torah or obeyed it were put to death.
 There is a lot I’m not covering this time, but will during future Hanukkahs, such as the similarities between this time period and the great tribulation.
 There’s just so much to cover, and that’s one of the many great things about Hanukkah.